 STEP Frequently Asked Questions

-The Summer Transition Enrichment Program is an eight-week residential academy for select multicultural and first-generation incoming first-year students.
+The Summer Transition Enrichment Program is a seven-week residential academy for select multicultural and first-generation incoming first-year students.
 While entire campus is involved with STEP, the Center for Diversity & Inclusion manages the program.
 STEP introduces students to the AU community and helps them transition into college life.

-The typical size of a STEP cohort between 40 and 50 students
+The typical size of a STEP cohort is between 30 and 40 students.

-Each STEP student receives financial support to cover most costs during the eight weeks of the program.
+Each STEP student receives financial support to cover most costs during the seven weeks of the program.
 Covered costs include:

-- tuition for summer classes (up to four credits after meeting with your academic advisor)
+- tuition for summer classes (up to three credits after meeting with your academic advisor)

 - housing (on-campus housing is mandatory for all participants, visit the Housing, Dining, & Transportation section to learn more)